jomjol/AI-on-the-edge-device/README.md

 Initially you will have to flash the ESP32 via a USB connection.
 Later updates are possible directly over the air (OTA).

 There are different ways to flash your ESP32:
-- [Web Installer and Console](https://jomjol.github.io/AI-on-the-edge-device/index.html) (Browser-based tool to flash the ESP32 and extract the log over USB)
+- The prefered way is the [Web Installer and Console](https://jomjol.github.io/AI-on-the-edge-device/index.html) which is a browser-based tool to flash the ESP32 and extract the log over USB:
+![]
 - Flash Tool from Espressif
 - ESPtool (command-line tool)